eljefe303030/Melius/README.md

 # Melius

-Melius is a modlist based on Starborn Royalty.
+Melius is a modlist based on [JaeDL's](https://next.nexusmods.com/profile/JaeDL?gameId=4187) [Starborn Royalty](https://www.nexusmods.com/starfield/mods/6397) and includes graphic mods and settings by [Luxor](https://www.nexusmods.com/starfield/users/50525966) .
 Main aim is to make the game as enjoyable as possible, whilst improving graphics, audio and adding quality of life mods.

 ## Pre-installation Steps